jina-ai/examples/audio-to-audio-search/README.md

 To run this example, the user is required to first download one of:

-1. the `VGGISH` model with the provided shell script:
+1. `VGGISH` model with the provided shell script:

 ```
 bash download_vggish_model.sh
 ```

-2. the `AudioCLIP` model with the provided shell script:
+2. `AudioCLIP` model with the provided shell script:

 ```
 bash download_audio_clip_model.sh